-Guidelines that were developed by experienced healthcare professionals to ensure that patients receive all the vitamins and minerals they need in much higher doses than an average vitamin supplement to avoid nutritional deficiencies.
+Guidelines that were developed by experienced healthcare professionals to ensure that patients receive all the vitamins and minerals they need in a much higher doses than an average vitamin supplement to avoid nutritional deficiencies.

-It is important to educate yourself before undergoing a Gastric Bypass surgery, as well as to continue the recommended follow-ups along with your health specialists and doctors during and after the procedure.
+It is important to educate yourself before undergoing a Gastric Bypass surgery, as well as to continue the recommended follow-ups with your health specialists and doctors during and after the procedure.

-In this way, you can achieve your health goals and a better quality of life!
+This way, you can achieve your health goals and a better quality of life!